What Is Customer Relationship Management(CRM)

 Salesforce’s definition of CRM

 Salesforce offers a similar definition.
-CRM is a strategy for managing all of a company’s relationships and interactions with potential and current customers and helping to increase the profitability of the business.
+CRM is a strategy for managing a company’s relationships and interactions with potential and current customers and helping to increase the business’s profitability.

 Types of CRM

-Given the variety of definitions provided by CRM, it is important to be able to categorize these different perspectives appropriately.
+Given the variety of definitions provided by CRM, it is essential to be able to categorize these different perspectives appropriately.

 Francis Butel, a well-known CRM expert, has a simple and informative classification of customer relationship management models in his book Customer Relationship Management instead of discussing the definitions of CRM, which we review here:

 CRM does not have a specific definition; Everyone has defined it in some way.
-There is no complete certainty as to what CRM stands for, and some refer to it as Customer Relationship Marketing.
-But what is more important is that customer relationship management has been considered with three completely different approaches: collaborative, operational, and analytical.
+There is no complete certainty as to what CRM stands for; some refer to it as Customer Relationship Marketing.
+However, what is more important is that customer relationship management has been considered using three completely different approaches: collaborative, operational, and analytical.

 Strategic CRM (Strategic Look at CRM)

-Some people who talk about CRM and customer relations have a strategic view of this area.
-This means that they don’t have any limitation to simple tasks such as buying CRM software or setting up a store sales software.
-Rather, they seek to organize the whole business around the customer axis.
-If in this way, for example, a CRM unit form or some people work as customer relationship experts, these are considered sub-issues.
-The main thing is to pay attention to the concept of CRM, which is what everyone in the definition of CRM has focused on: focusing efforts on customer acquisition as well as customer retention by increasing customer satisfaction and using a variety of tools to increase customer loyalty.
+Some people who are discussing CRM and customer relations have a strategic view of this area.
+This means they are not limited to simple tasks such as buying CRM or setting up store sales software.
+Instead, they seek to organize the whole business around the customer axis.
+I,f in this way, for example, a CRM unit form or some people who work as customer relationship experts are considered sub-issues.
+The main thing is to pay attention to the concept of CRM, which is what the definition of CRM has focused on: focusing efforts on customer acquisition retention by increasing customer satisfaction and using various tools to increase customer loyalty.

 Operational CRM